When I studied abroad in Thailand, it was a running joke among my friends that … Read more

 About the Academic Program

-- The program is based at Chiang Mai University, founded in 1964 as Northern Thailand’s first institution of higher education and is now home to approximately 36,000 students.
+- In Thailand the program is based at Chiang Mai University, founded in 1964 as Northern Thailand’s first institution of higher education and is now home to approximately 36,000 students

 - TEAN students are hosted by the Institute of Southeast Asian Affairs (ISEAA) at Chiang Mai University that offers courses on the history, culture and society of Thailand and Southeast Asia.
 The ISEAA courses are transcripted by Portland State University (PSU) in the U.S.